Aravaan: Critical reception

-Release

-Following several postponements, the film was released on 2 March 2012.
-Director N. Linguswamy's Thirupathi Brothers had acquired the distribution rights of the film before they were sold again to Vendhar Movies, a couple of days prior to the release.
-The film opened at No.1 in Chennai box office accounting for 54% of the takings and 46% in its second weekend.

-The satellite rights of the film were secured by Kalaignar instead it went to Sun TV.

-Critical receptionAravaan Received mixed reviews from critics.
-Behindwoods.com gave 2.5 out of 5 stars, claiming that it was "high on detailing and effort but low on engaging".
+Critical reception

 Pavithra Srinivasan from Rediff.com gave it four out of five stars, labelling it as "brilliant" and calling it a "must-watch film".
 The reviewer further commented: "Aravaan is a slice of life from 18th-century Tamil Nadu, with its lifestyle, humour, sorrows, loves and losses documented in painstaking fashion.
 This is an ode to history that deserves every bit of attention it receives.
-As such, it's one of those movies that deserve to become a legend".
+As such, it's one of those movies that deserve to become a legend."
+The film was also reviewed by Malathi Rangarajan of The Hindu.